Purdue-CS193/homework-0-Jokimessi21/index.md

+# Josh Kim's First CS193 Homework
+- CS193 is fun!
+- CS193 will teach me many resources and info about cs
+- CS193 is chill

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.